SCIInstitute/fluorender/README.md

    * Starting about line 277, you will have listed a few sets of library versions to search for like "wxbase29${_UCD}${_DBG}" <br/>

-   * In 4 places, you will need to add above each line with a "29" a new line that is exactly the same, but with a "30" instead. <br/>
+   * In 4 places, you will need to add above each line with a "29" a new line that is exactly the same, but with a "30" instead, assuming your version of wxWidgets is 3.0.*). <br/>

 5) In the main FluoRender directory, (containing "CMakeLists.txt" & "fluorender" folder):